Sales Performance Improvement – Habit Beats Knowledge Every Single Time

 Here’s the premise:

-But check-lists have a distinct advantage in those situations where there is a higher level of complexity, more risk, a handful of variables and no guaranteed outcome.
+Check-lists have a distinct advantage in those situations where there is a higher level of complexity, more risk, a handful of variables, a few minefields and no guaranteed outcome.

 In both, the risks are high, lots of complexity, variables, high levels of unpredictability, opportunity for errors and failure are all present.